karanpratapsingh/learn-go/README.md

 }
 ```

-_Also, make sure to checkout the go doc of packages you install, which is usually located in the project's readme file. go doc parses the source code and generates documentation in HTML format.
+_Also, make sure to check out the go doc of packages you install, which is usually located in the project's readme file. go doc parses the source code and generates documentation in HTML format.
 Reference to It is usually located in readme files._

 Lastly, I will add that, Go doesn't have a particular _"folder structure"_ convention, always try to organize your packages in a simple and intuitive way.